NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 You must also give permission for the NHS login website to access your device’s camera and microphone.

 If this problem keeps happening even with permissions allowed, there might be a problem with your device.
-You can try opening your camera app separately to take a photo of your <span aria-label="I.D.">ID</span>.
+You can try opening your camera app separately to take a photo of your ID.
 When you have taken a photo, you can then start again and prove who you are by selecting ‘upload a photo’.

 If this does not work, you can also try taking a photo on another device.
 For example, you can use another phone or tablet that belongs to you or a family member.

-<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo <span aria-label="I.D.">ID</span></a>
+<a href="/provewhoyouare/withoutid">Find out how to prove who you are without using photo ID</a>

 ---